Technoplatz/bi/README.md

 Community Edition is a low-code, multi-container data application and sharing platform designed to establish and manage a mission critical data-driven business process without the need to develop software from scratch.
 Considering that each business has its own unique conditions it provides an optimized and pragmatic solution for main requirements;

-- Self-service data management\
+- Self-service Data Management\
 <span style="font-size: small; font-weight: bold;">[DATA APPLICATION](#data-application)</span>
-- Completing processes integrated with business partners.\
+- Completion of processes through Integration\
 <span style="font-size: small; font-weight: bold;">[BI-DIRECTIONAL DATA SHARING](#bi-directional-data-sharing)</span>
 - Web services and Automation\
 <span style="font-size: small; font-weight: bold;">[INTERNAL API](#api)</span>